Covid-19 - Travel Information and Embassy Services

 As of Saturday, 16 January, passengers arriving into Ireland from all countries, including the US, are required to show a negative result of a pre-departure PCR COVID-19 test taken within 72 hours of arrival in the State.
 Checks will be made by the Border Management Unit at Dublin Airport and by An Garda Síochána at other points of entry.
+Mandatory quarantine at a designated facility will be required for passengers who arrive in breach of the pre-departure negative/'not detected' PCR requirement.
 Children aged six and under are exempt from this requirement.

 Ireland has implemented the EU ‘Traffic Light System’ whereby restrictions are based on the location of the passenger during the 14 days prior to arrival.
 In general, you are requested to restrict your movements for 14 days if you arrive into Ireland from another country.
 This applies to all travellers entering the State, including Irish citizens coming home and people with no symptoms.
 Restricting your movements means avoiding contact with other people and social situations as much as possible.
 Ireland’s Health Service Executive has provided guidance on how to restrict movements on their website.